kinode-dao/kinode-book/src/processes.md

 ### Overview

 On Uqbar, processes are the building blocks for peer-to-peer applications.
 The Uqbar "microkernel" exlusively handles message-passing between `processes`, plus the startup and teardown of said processes.
 The following describes the message design as it relates to processes.
 Processes spawn with an ID: either a developer-selected string or a randomly-generated number as string.
-This identifier is namespaced by the package name that it was installed as, and to generate a globally-unique identifier for a process, it is combined with the name of the node that it is running on to build an `address`.
+This identifier is put into a namespace under the package name that it was installed as, and to generate a globally-unique identifier for a process, it is combined with the name of the node that it is running on to build an `address`.

 Package IDs (TODO: link to docs) look like this: